How to Calculate Net Income (NI): Complete Guide & Formula for Businesses

 Gross Income = 85,000 — 20,000 = AUD 65,000

 That is your actual spendable money for the year.
-Once you understand this, you can create a better personal budget, track your savings and plan your debt repayments or investments.
+Once you understand this, you can create a better personal budget, track your savings, and plan your debt repayments or investments.

 What Reduces Net Income?

-• High interest on loans could eat into your profits – debt servicing
+• High interest on loans (debt servicing)

-• Asset depreciation (manufacturing, transport-intensive industries)
+• Asset depreciation (common in manufacturing or logistics industries)

 Net Income vs. Gross Profit vs. Operating Income